Archive Service

 }

-• additionalJobsMatchSearchCriteria: Whether additional jobs that match the search criteria exist, but were left out of the response because the defined limit was reached (true|false)
+• additionalJobsMatchSearchCriteria: Determines whether additional jobs that match the search criteria exist but were left out of the response because the results reached the defined limit (true|false).

 archive log::get